tenforwardconsulting/sagacious_succotash/README.md

     bin/test

+This creates a dummy project then runs the rspec tests against it.

 ## Troubleshooting

 * `bundle install` locking up: It actually just takes a while to install the gems.
 Although it seemed to not install them in the correct gemset if the gemset doesn't already exist :/.